 Currently, Toyota faces at least one class action lawsuit headed by a California Toyota dealer, Roger Hogan.
 This suit alleges that the previous recall of Toyota did not fix any of the electronic or mechanical defects that are affecting people today.
 Hogan filed with the National Highway Traffic Safety Administration (NHTSA) in 2017 seeking damages for cars with melted parts due to the failed software fix of the 2014 recall update.

 The NHTSA is currently looking into the suit and has given no guidance for or against its stance so far.
 It refused to answer questions about whether it had closed its older inquiries when asked about them by the Times.

 If you or any of your loved ones are suffering a tragedy or been in accident due to any of the recalls mentioned above, then you may have a case for damages in court.
 However, you will need lawyers with the expertise and resources to represent you.
-Contact the auto accident lawyers at Garcia and Ochoa of McAllen for a free consultation and to you learn more about your rights.
+Contact the auto accident lawyers at Law Firm of Ricardo A. Garcia of McAllen for a free consultation and to you learn more about your rights.